 GFSE Side Event at the VEF 2021: Green Skills for the Youth

 The side event Green Skills for the Youth took place virtually on 5 July (15:30-16:30) at the Vienna Energy Forum.
 It brought together representatives from the renewable energy sector to share best practices, discuss challenges and bottlenecks, and exchange experiences on green skills strategies that are needed to scale up solar energy and other renewables.
-The agenda can be found here.

 The event took off with a short introduction to the subject by Irene Giner-Reichl, president of GFSE and president of GWNET, who pointed out to the challenges faced by numerous countries to find qualified staff for the energy transition towards a full renewable energy system.
 After the introduction, the SOLTRAIN Initiative was presented by Werner Weiss (AEE Intec).
 SOLTRAIN (Southern African Solar Thermal Training & Demonstration Initiative) is a regional initiative on capacity building & demonstration of solar thermal systems in the SADC region, supported by the Austrian Development Agency (ADA).
 SOLTRAIN provides specialized solar thermal courses and trainings and offers a dual training for company staff.
 SOLTRAIN has trained about 3400 people between 2009 and 2020 in six countries.
 It also addresses the areas of awareness raising, R&D, financial incentives and regulations in a comprehensive concept.